 "I chose Queen Mary because - as an international student - the international reputation of an institution is really important to me.
 Queen Mary is a well-known university around the world and it ranks well in both the Times Higher Education and QS Rankings.
 If I go back home when I graduate, I’ll be recognised as a Queen Mary graduate which will help my employability."

 "I found out about the internship at Avention after reading one of the newsletters sent by the Careers and Enterprise team.
-The internship was targeted at second and third year students.
-However, I received a lot of support from my departmental careers officer which definitely helped with the challenging three-stage interview process.
+I received a lot of support from my departmental careers officer which definitely helped with the challenging three-stage interview process.
 My internship allowed me to get practical experience in the corporate world of the City and gave me the opportunity to develop invaluable business contacts.
 It was hard work but it helped me to challenge myself.
-I was then offered a permanent position at the company for when I graduate by the Senior VP himself."
+I was then offered a permanent position at the company by the Senior VP himself.

 A supportive community